bloggrammer/nlp-for-beginners/NLP/EXERCISE.md

   ## Stop Words Exercise

-  1. Lists the approcah used to remove stop words?
+  1. Lists the approach used to remove stop words?
 2. Remove stop words from the text below:

 "Stop words are most common words found in any natural